lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_S_node_with_props_P_string_EXISTS 1
 ```

+For properties of the type `string`, the devicetree generator produces _string literals_.
+The generator also produces macros with a special suffix:

+- `_STRING_UNQUOTED` contains the string literals without quotes and thus all values as _tokens_.
+- `_STRING_TOKEN` produces a single token out of the string literals.
+Special characters and spaces are replaced by underscores.
+- `_STRING_UPPER_TOKEN` produces the same token as `_STRING_TOKEN`, but in uppercase letters.

+In addition, the generator also produces `_FOREACH` macros, which expand for each _character_ in the string.
+E.g., for our value "foo bar baz" with the string length _11_, the `_FOREACH` macro would expand _11_ times.

 > **Note:** The characters used by the token in `_STRING_TOKEN` are not converted to lowercase.
-If we'd use the value _"Foo Bar Baz"_ for `string`, the generated token would be `Foo_Bar_Baz`.
+If we use the value _"Foo Bar Baz"_ for `string`, the generated token would be `Foo_Bar_Baz`.
 Only the `_STRING_UPPER_TOKEN` is always all uppercase.

-The string value as token can be useful, e.g., when using the token to form a `C` variable or code.
+A string's value as a token can be useful, e.g., when using the token to form a `C` variable or code.
 It is very rarely used, though (in case you're curious, try looking for `DT_INST_STRING_TOKEN` in the Zephyr repository).

-No macros are generated in case the property does not exist in the devicetree.
+Again, no macros are generated in case the property does not exist in the devicetree.

 #### `string-array`

-`string-array`s are handled similar to `array` and `uint8-array`: Instead of _integer_ literals, the devicetree generator produces _initializer expressions_ in braces whose elements are _string_ literals.
-The macro with the suffix `_LEN` defines the number of elements in the array.

-For each element and its position _n_ within the array, the generator also produces the macros `_IDX_n` like we've seen for properties of type `string` - except that the generator won't produce `_FOREACH` macros for the characters within each string literal.
-Instead, several `_FOREACH` macros (hidden in the below snippet) are generated that expand an expression for each element in the array _at compile time_.

 The following macros are produced for our `string-array` property of the same-named type: